rjNemo/ticket_manager/README.md

 - [ ] Refactor Lists code
 - [ ] Query project members in UserPage
 - [ ] Query progression info in UserPage
+- [ ] Add info fields in New Ticket Form